Buzz Bissinger: Books

 Bissinger is perhaps best known for his book Friday Night Lights: A Town, a Team, and a Dream, which documents the 1988 season of the football team of Permian High School in Odessa, Texas.
 This work was the inspiration for the 1993 television series Against the Grain, and was turned into a successful film (which was released in October 2004), and a television series which debuted on NBC on October 3, 2006.
 The book has sold nearly two million copies.
 In a list of the one hundred best books on sports ever, Sports Illustrated ranked Friday Night Lights fourth and the best ever on football.
 ESPN called Friday Night Lights the best book on sports over the past quarter-century.

 A Prayer for the City, published in 1998, offers insight into the urban political scene of Philadelphia during Mayor (who later became the Governor of Pennsylvania until 2011) Ed Rendell's term in the 1990s.

 The New York Times bestselling Three Nights in August, published in 2005, chronicles a series in August 2003 between the St. Louis Cardinals and the Chicago Cubs through the perspective of Cardinals manager Tony La Russa.

 Shooting Stars was published by Penguin Press in September 2009.
 The book, co-authored with basketball superstar LeBron James, tells the story of James' high school career where he and his four best friends won a championship in basketball.
 As part of the promotion of Shooting Stars, Bissinger appeared as a "Guest Commenter" on a Deadspin post on October 1, 2009.

 In April 2012, Bissinger released After Friday Night Lights, a sequel to Friday Night Lights which focuses on Bissinger's relationship with James "Boobie" Miles, a major character in his first book.

 Father's Day, published in May 2012 by Houghton Mifflin Harcourt, is a memoir that revolves around a singular cross-country road trip taken with one of his twin sons, Zach, an autistic savant.

 In 2022 Bissinger wrote The Mosquito Bowl: A Game of Life and Death in World War II, which was widely reviewed.

 Awards and honors

-In 2013, Bissinger was awarded an honorary degree by Drexel University in recognition of his exceptional contributions as one of the “nation’s most honored and distinguished writers.”
+In 2013, Bissinger was awarded an honorary degree by Drexel University in recognition of his exceptional contributions as one of the "nation's most honored and distinguished writers".
 He has received numerous other awards for his writing.

 Personal life

 Bissinger has been married three times.
-He has questioned his own sexuality as well as his gender preference.
+He has questioned his own sexuality as well as his gender identity.

 He is addicted to both shopping and sex, and has been to therapy for both.
 In a column published in GQ, Bissinger states he is a shopaholic with an obsession for expensive designer clothes, spending $638,412.97 between 2010 and 2012.

 He is married to Lisa C. Smith, a former Assistant Vice Chancellor of NYU Abu Dhabi.
 He has three sons.
 A resident of Washington state, he divides his time between homes in Philadelphia and the Pacific Northwest.